-Bill Self currently serves as the Chair of the Faculty Senate.
+Bill Self currently serves as the Chair of the Faculty Senate and vice chair of the Advisory Council of Faculty Senates.
 Dr. Self is an Associate Professor in the Burnett School of Biomedical Sciences.
 Bill received his Bachelor of Science in Microbiology with high honors from the University of Florida in 1993, followed by his Ph.D. in 1998 in which he studied the role of molybdenum in the transcriptional regulation of genes involved in energy metabolism in Escherchia coli.
 He then moved on to the National Heart, Lung and Blood Institute under the guidance of Dr. Thressa C. Stadtman (NAS member) at the NIH in Bethesda, Maryland where he studied anaerobic microbiology and biochemistry to help build a solid foundation for future independent research.

 Besides his extensive research and service to the profession, Dr. Self has also been heavily involved in service to UCF, including serving eight years of Senate Joint Committees and Councils and seven years as a Faculty Senator.
-Dr. Self also served as Chair of the Undergraduate council for two years and has served on the steering committee also for two years.
+Dr. Self served as Chair of the Undergraduate Council for two years and has served on the Steering Committee also for five years including two years as the Faculty Senate chair.
 Dr. Self also served as a Provost Faculty Fellow two years ago.

 He and his wife of 24 years, Marianne, also spend quite a bit of time raising their four teenage sons.
 They especially like spending time outdoors boating, fishing and snorkeling in southwest Florida with family and in the Keys.